oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionokepart3.md

 ## Step 1.
-Access the Jenkins Console to start the WLS domain
+Setup access to the environment

-To access the Jenkins Console we need first  to connect to the Bastion Host and create a SSH tunnel at the same time.
-We cannot use the Cloud Shell for this part.
+To access the Jenkins Console and the Admin server we need first  to connect to the Bastion Host and create a SSH tunnel at the same time.

 If you used Cloud Shell for creating the SSH private and public key pair, you'd need to copy it to local machine.
 In the Cloud Shell Console, go to `keys` folder and print the private key: